 Ingrid (Aubrey Plaza) knows how to consume this world, but she doesn’t know how to live in it.
 The film opens on her face, smeared with tears and makeup, frantically faving photos outside of a wedding she wasn’t invited to.
 The brash and funny act of violence that follows concludes Ingrid’s first friendship with an Instagram celebrity, and renders her a local pariah.
-After the death of her long-suffering mother, Ingrid has $60,000 but no friends and no responsibilities.
+After the death of her long-suffering mother, Ingrid has $60,000 but no friends or responsibilities.
 She sets her sights on Venice Beach after reading an Elle profile of Taylor Sloane (Elizabeth Olsen), a #vanlife-style “entrepreneur” who’s made a name and a living for herself promoting a fashionably innocuous social media persona.
 For want of others to share the news with, Ingrid writes a letter about her “fresh start” to the woman whose wedding she just ruined.

 The film is indebted to Alexander Payne’s social comedies, which dwell in the backwash of the American dream.